PouyaPouryaie/redis-cache/README.md

 # redis-cache
-spring boot use redis-cache for cache manager data in app
+App is built by spring boot and use redis for manage cache data in app <br>
+this project show how config redis in spring and use it with jpa for cache data and improve response time.